jbisa/DotNetCoreWebAPIInGCP/README.md

 # DotNetCoreWebAPIInGCP

 This project is a sample REST API written in .NET Core 3.1 that can be deployed to a Kubernetes (K8s) cluster.
 All it contains is a simple healthcheck endpoint and some Swagger API documentation.
-I plan to build off of this project, to explore other products and tools within GCP.
+I plan to build off of this project and explore other products and tools within GCP.
 You may find this useful if you want to see how to deploy a .NET Core 3.* Web API application via K8s!